Shipra-09/Project-Health-Insurance/README.md

    * The table is the evaluation matrix on all the algorithms, we are going to focus more on accuracy here.
    * It clearly shows that KNN classification has the best accuracy score with **0.899** recall score.
    * Please take a look at the machine learning modeling notebook for this classification cause if you need more details on the machine learning process, Thank you.
+***
+## Test data
+   * The model is tested for the teat data.
+   * Responses have been predicted using KNN classifiaction model.
+   * The recorded reponses along with the customer ID's has been saved in file name : Submission.csv
+   * This test data is visualized using Tableau.
+   * Tableau file : Vehicle_Insurance_Prediction.twbx
+***

 ## Contribution